Though None Go with Me: Plot

 Elizabeth Leroy is a young woman growing up during the 1950s in the United States.
 She has devoted her life to serving God but through many hardships and heartbreaks over the years, her faith is tested.
 She begins to question the purpose of her life.

-Elizabeth lives with her widowed father who is a doctor.
+Elizabeth lives with her widowed father, James, who is a doctor.
 Her mother died of cancer when she was young.
-She just finished school and wants to see the world, so has no intention of settling down with childhood friend and neighbor Will Bishop when he asks her to marry him.
+She just finished school and wants to see the world.
+She has no intention of settling down with childhood friend, and neighbor, Will Bishop, when he asks her to marry him.

 One day she is asked to pick up the new assistant pastor, Ben Phillips, at the train station and show him around town.
 Expecting to meet an older gentleman, she is surprised to find him to be young and handsome.
 They fall in love and get engaged.
 She is heartbroken when he leaves to serve as chaplain during the Korean War.
 He explains that he believes God called him to serve, and that he promised God to follow Him no matter what.
 He also promises to marry her when he returns.
 At the train station he gives her a Bible with the inscription in the front, "Though none go with me, yet will I follow.
 No turning back, no turning back."
-They write letters and she keeps herself busy helping other people.
+They write letters and Elizabeth keeps herself busy helping other people.

-When her father passes away, she discovers that he has left her no money, plus the house is heavily mortgaged, leaving the bank to take possession of it.
-She moves in with her neighbor Will who also offers her a secretarial job in his auto insurance company.
+When her father passes away, Elizabeth discovers that he has left her no money, plus the house is heavily mortgaged, leaving the bank to take possession of it.
+She moves in with Will who also offers her a secretarial job in his auto insurance company.
 One day, an army officer stops by their door to tell her that Ben has died when the army hospital took a direct hit.
-She is crushed and faints.
+Elizabeth is crushed and faints.
 As time passes she begins to fall in love with Will, especially when he starts dating someone else.
 When she decides it's time to move out of his house, he declares his love for her and they get married.